Caedendi/D2RMM-Color-Dye/README.md

 I initially learned of Bonesy's Color Dye System through the [ColorDye](https://www.nexusmods.com/diablo2resurrected/mods/418) mod by Slim/[roryskys](https://www.nexusmods.com/users/74559688) on Nexus Mods.
 He is unclear on his sources/credits other than that he mentions "it was created by Bonesy" in his [YouTube video](https://www.youtube.com/watch?v=okYJVotnwYw&), but looking at his mod files Bonesy and I concluded he basically 1:1 ripped them from Vanilla++ without permission, simplifying the cube recipes to only use Perfect Gems and omit the mod-specific items Storage Bag, Empty Bottle and [Color] Bottles.

-For transparancy's sake, I ripped off Slim, who ripped off Bonesy, but at least I asked Bonesy for permission (and Slim for that matter but he never responded).
+For transparancy's sake: I ripped off Slim, who ripped off Bonesy, but at least I asked Bonesy for permission (and Slim for that matter but he never responded).

 Major thanks to:
-- [Bonesy](https://www.d2rmodding.com/) for creating the [Color Dye System](https://www.youtube.com/watch?v=LRQeFO0Y3Y4) and his overall contributions to the D2R modding community
+- [Bonesy](https://www.d2rmodding.com/) for creating the [Color Dye System](https://www.youtube.com/watch?v=LRQeFO0Y3Y4) and his numerous other contributions to the D2R modding community
   - Be sure to check out his [ReMoDDeD](https://www.d2rmodding.com/remodded) and [Vanilla++](https://www.d2rmodding.com/d2rlaunch) mods!
 - [olegbl](https://github.com/olegbl) for creating [D2RMM](https://www.nexusmods.com/diablo2resurrected/mods/169)